krispyking24/python-code/README.md

-I did have more but I deleted them months ago and can't get them back
+I did have more but deleted them months ago and can't get them back.
+Also about the terrible tic tac toe win check at the time of writing it (and all the others) I was still in hs and didn't know 2d arrays